StefanOltmann/oni-save-parser/README.md

 ## Acknowledges

-I would like to extend my sincere appreciation to RoboPhred for developing the original oni-save-parser, and to Bryan Gonzalez for his C# port.
+I would like to express my sincere appreciation to RoboPhred for developing the original oni-save-parser and to Bryan Gonzalez for his C# port.
 Additionally, special thanks are owed to [SGT_Imalas](https://github.com/Sgt-Imalas) for providing valuable guidance on handling specialties in the save game files.